AlexandrosKyriakakis/StrongAppAnalytics/README.md

 1. Get Exercise name from input form
 2. Pass all the exercises with data to an array like button
+3. Convert string to Dates
-3. Add donate button
+4. Add donate button
-4. Add github fork button
+5. Add github fork button